hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

     This rule doesn't apply on Linux because that platform doesn't use code signing in the same way.
 On macOS the OS forbids debugger attachment unless the app opts in to allowing this, thus apps cannot tamper with each other's memory even when running as the same user.
 On Windows anti-virus checks are done when code is loaded, and so programs that allow arbitrary code injection allow lateral movement by malware.

 **`app.jvm.modules`** List of modules to take from the underlying JDK for the usage of classpath JARs.
 The modules and their transitive dependencies will be included, all others will be dropped.
 Defaults to `[ detect ]`.
 The special entry `detect`  is replaced with modules detected using the `jdeps` tool (see below).
-Note that this is *not* the place to list modular JARs in your app - it's only for modules to take from the JDK itself.
+Note that this is *not* the place to list modular JARs in your app - it's only for modules to take from the JDK or any other supplied JMODs.
 Modular JARs should be added to base inputs like any other JARs.

 **`app.jvm.jlink-flags`** Extra flags passed to the `jlink` command.
 Can be used to invoke plugins and so on.
 See the output of `jlink --help` and `jlink --list-plugins` to see what's available.
 By default this adds `--ignore-signing-information` and specifies a jimage file ordering, which helps with startup time.